luchiniatwork/cambada/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/cambada.svg)](https://clojars.org/cambada)

-Cambada is a packager for Clojure based on deps.edn (AKA tools.deps).
+Cambada is a packager for Clojure based on `deps.edn` (AKA `tools.deps`).
 It is heavily inspired by Leiningen's jar and uberjar tasks and also supports GraalVM's new native-image making it a one-stop shop for any packaging needed for your Clojure project.

 ## Motivation

-Leiningen has set the foundations of what many of us have come to accept as the foundations for Clojure projects.
-Clojure's tools.deps potentially brings new concepts to the Clojure workflow.
-Cambada brings at least a few of the great features of Leiningen to the tools.deps workflow.
+Leiningen has laid the foundations of what many of us have come to accept as the standards for Clojure projects.
+Clojure's `tools.deps` potentially brings new ideas to the Clojure workflow.
+Cambada brings at least a few of the great features of Leiningen to the `tools.deps` workflow.

-Cambada's sole focus is just packaging.
+Cambada's sole focus is packaging.
 It doesn't have plugins, templates or Clojars integration.
-It packages your deps.edn progject as a jar, uberjar or GraalVM native image.
+It packages your `deps.edn` progject as a:

+1. jar,
+2. uberjar or
+3. GraalVM native image

 On top of Phil Hagelberg's (and so many others) great Leiningen, many thanks to Dominic Monroe and his great `pack` as well as Taylor Wood and his